kilianpdrx/PDSE-TEAM-2/README.md

 This folder contains the Finite State Machine allowing motor control via raspberry pi reading and sensor outputs.

+### Others
+-  PDSE.apk : the mobile app ready to be installed (only for android)
-The file calibration.m is used to make the linear approximations for the estimation of the user's distance from the camera.
+-  calibration.m : used to make the linear approximations for the estimation of the user's distance from the camera.